The Highest Paying Career Paths for MSN Graduates

 A nurse consultant can assist the nursing field in a variety of areas.
 A consulting nurse provides informed advice and counsel to medical facilities, insurance companies or other organizations or entities.

-Legal nurse consultants assist attorneys and/or insurance companies with considerations related to nursing or the health field pertaining to legal matters.
-Another nursing specialty is a management consultant who works to improve processes, communication, risk management and cost within a facility.
+Legal nurse consultants assist attorneys and insurance companies with considerations related to nursing or the health field pertaining to legal matters.
+Another nursing specialty is as a management consultant who works to improve processes, communication, risk management and cost within a facility.

 Other specialty areas include consulting related to specific health conditions, occupational consulting and community consulting.
 To pursue this field, nurses should select their specialty area while in school for their degree.
-The average salary for nurse consultants is $125,000, with robust job growth expected by the year 2020.
+As for which degree to pursue, an RN-MSN bridge program is an excellent option and can prepare you to be a nurse consultant, as well as several other degree programs.
+According to reports on Glassdoor, the total compensation for nurse consultants is more than $122,000.

 4. Research Nurse Salary

 Research nursing is another rapidly growing field.
-Research nurses work in universities, medical labs, nonprofits, organizations and companies related to healthcare and can expect to earn a salary between $75,000 to $95,000 annually, according to BLS numbers.
+Research nurses work in universities, medical labs, nonprofits, organizations and companies related to healthcare and can earn a total compensation of more than $105,000, per Glassdoor reports.

 They may have to write grant proposals and articles for medical journals, so writing skills will be required.
 A research nurse can also have a clinical nurse position with a specialty focus on research and related tasks.
 They must gather and evaluate data, statistics and other key information to enhance the function of the organization.
 They may work as part of a team or independently in a lab.
 Their findings often influence changes in medical procedures and policies.